PortSwigger/ci-cd-platform-scanning-examples/README.md

   # builtIn: ${BURP_SCAN_CONFIGURATIONS}
   builtIn: ${BURP_SCAN_CONFIGURATIONS:-Crawl and Audit - CICD Optimized}

   # Use a custom scan configuration.
-You can export custom scan configurations from Burp Suite Enterprise Edition in JSON format.
+You can export custom scan configurations from Burp Suite DAST in JSON format.
 Enter the paths to these files as a list.
   # custom:
   # - custom-config1.json
   # - custom-config2.json